MetalRick84/FrontEndMentor-nft-preview-card-component/README.md

 - How to set an upstream for a local branch in git (git push -u \<remote\> \<remote-branch\>)
 - It is important that you suit your desk and your chair to your anatomy ;)

+### Questions

+- **Why is the image-container higher than the image itself?** I could solve this with _height: 301px_ but I want to know why.
+You can see it when hovering the card-image (gap at the bottom of the image).
+Or with devtools :)

 ## Author